-Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2018, chosen by contributors David Cirone, Michelle Minikhiem, Marc Bowie, Todd Nelson, and Nhu Nguyen.
+Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2018, chosen by David Cirone, Michelle Minikhiem, Marc Bowie, Todd Nelson, and Nhu Nguyen.

 KAYA – FABULOUS